Perspective | From Kareem to LeBron, I remember the year by the NBA Finals. What now?

 Where legends are made

-With covid-19 wrecking the sports calendar, only memories can fill the void.
+With the novel coronavirus wrecking the sports calendar, only memories can fill the void.
 Even if the NBA can salvage the conclusion of its season, a possible September Finals played in a Disney bubble would take some major mental adjustment.
 But this strange season would add a degree of difficulty that fits perfectly with the event’s motif.

-The NBA, NHL and MLB are similar in intrigue: Long seasons and long playoffs make the championship quest an extreme battle of endurance in addition to talent and chemistry.
-In all of those sports, the regular-season champions should be appreciated more for their focus and consistency, but we are obsessed with fancy postseason tournaments in the United States.
+The NBA, the NHL and Major League Baseball are similar in intrigue: Long seasons and long playoffs make the championship quest an extreme battle of endurance in addition to talent and chemistry.
+In all of those sports, the regular season champions should be appreciated more for their focus and consistency, but we are obsessed with fancy postseason tournaments in the United States.
 In the NBA, the team widely regarded as the best — or the team with the most gifted player — tends to win it all with greater regularity than in hockey and baseball.
 Still, despite the higher level of predictability, the NBA playoffs are their own animal and the ultimate test of greatness.

 The Finals are a fascinating combination of spectacle, competition through fatigue and incessant legacy talk.
 It became clear to me in 1988, when I was watching the Lakers and Detroit Pistons land haymakers for seven games.
 I was 10 and watched the entire series while visiting my grandparents in Tennessee.
 That series influenced just about everything I think about sports.
 It made me a sportswriter, even though I didn’t know what a sportswriter was back then.